 Overview

 I worked for nearly a decade as a journalist, and my fiction and non-fiction have appeared in The New York Times Magazine, The Atlantic, Zoetrope, The Pushcart Prize, Best American Science and Nature Writing, and elsewhere.
+My Audible Original DENALI (2025) reached #2 on the Audible “Top Audiobook” charts.
 My monologue, "Basement Story," won the Missouri Review Audio Essay Prize and has been broadcast on WBEZ, Third Coast, Australian Radio, and Michigan Public Radio.
-The audiobook of The Brink won the Audie 2017 for best fiction collection from Audible.
-I'm also a Michener-Copernicus fellow in fiction.
+I won a NYSCA Fellowship in Screenwriting, been a fellow at Yaddo and a Michener-Copernicus fellow in fiction.
 In 2017, I won the Carpenter Memorial Advising Award for my work helping students connect with professionals in film, television, theatre and media.
+From 2020-2025, I served as the director of the Milstein Program in Technology and Humanity.

 Publications